simensrostad/fw-nrfconnect-nrf/applications/asset_tracker_v2/doc/asset_tracker_v2_description.rst

 Before building and running the firmware ensure that the cloud side is set up.
 Also, the device must be provisioned and configured with the certificates according to the instructions for the respective cloud for the connection attempt to succeed.

+The application requires that you have set the CMake variable ``OVERLAY_CONFIG`` when calling the ``west build`` command.
+The ``OVERLAY_CONFIG`` variable contains a set of entries that enable certain features in the application by patching in the corresponding overlay configuration file.
+If you have not set the ``OVERLAY_CONFIG`` CMake variable, the application defaults to using nRF Cloud as the cloud provider.
+See :ref:`building_with_overlays` on how to combine overlay configuration files to enable multiple features at the same time.

 .. note::

    This application supports :ref:`ug_bootloader`, which is disabled by default.